HaykZrk/LabyTrap/README.md

 Versioning in my git repository goes like this :

-- In the branch : Master
+- In the branch : master
         -> Final version